"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills in the Wild: Evaluation Details

 \subsection{Validation Methodology}

-\mypara{Avoiding Circular Validation} Static patterns reduce the search space (98,380 to 4,287) but do not determine ground truth.
-A skill matching E2 is confirmed malicious only if behavioral verification observes actual credential transmission---pattern presence alone is insufficient.
-Dual-researcher validation (Cohen's $\kappa = 0.89$) requires independent human judgment on all 157 skills.
+\mypara{Avoiding Circular Validation} Static patterns only reduce the search space (98,380 to 4,287); ground truth comes from behavioral verification (e.g., an E2 match is confirmed only when credential transmission is observed) plus dual-researcher judgment on all 157 skills (Cohen's $\kappa = 0.89$).

-\mypara{Statistical Power} With 632 vulnerabilities across 157 skills, we have sufficient power for co-occurrence analysis (91 pattern pairs).
-The E2-E1 association achieves $p = 0.020$.
-These 157 skills are the exhaustive result of behavioral verification across 98,380 skills, not a sample from a larger population.
+\mypara{Statistical Power} The 632 vulnerabilities across 157 skills provide sufficient power for co-occurrence analysis (91 pattern pairs; E2-E1 at $p = 0.020$).
+These 157 skills are the exhaustive result of behavioral verification across 98,380 skills, not a sample.